-When a few Opportunity Council programs slowed or came to a halt during the COVID pandemic, some staff had a chance to experience help out in other departments.
+When a few Opportunity Council programs slowed or came to a halt during the COVID pandemic, some staff had a chance to experience working in other departments.
 Dennis D’Amelio, who works in the agency’s Home Improvement Department, temporarily moved from working as a Weatherization project coordinator to assisting the agency’s Homeless Outreach Team.
 This is his experience and perspective.

 By Dennis D’Amelio